abhii-raj/6502Emulator/README.md

 ## Build
-Once the project repository and Gtk-3.0(the only external library used) are installed properly, cmake can be used to generate the executable.
+Once the project repository and Gtk-3.0(the only external library used) are installed properly, make can be used to generate the executable.

     $ cd 6502Emulator
-    $ cmake ..
+    $ make

-An executable will be generated at the [cmake-build-debug](cmake-build-debug)
+An executable will be generated at project directory

 ## How To Run?
 This emulator, as of now, depends on third party assemblers to convert the 6502 assembly code into equivalent opcodes.